opendocsg/slw-judgments-backfill/2012_SGHC_61/report.md

 112    Edwards has no evidence to back up his claim that ANZ did not borrow the AUD that it converted Edwards’ loans into.
 He simply states that it would not have made sense to do so.
 With that, he wraps up his argument that ANZ did not incur any cost in funding the AUD conversions.
 These bare assertions are insufficient to discharge the burden.

-113    In addition, Edwards cites the case of _Hong Leong Finance Ltd v Tan Gin Huay & another_ (“ _Hong Leong Finance_ ”) [1999] 1 SLR(R) 755.
+113    In addition, Edwards cites the case of _Hong Leong Finance Ltd v Tan Gin Huay & another_ (“ _Hong Leong Finance_ ”) <span class="citation">[1999] 1 SLR(R) 755</span>.
 He cites paragraphs 26 and 27 which I find to be useful here but I also add the principles that the Court of Appeal set out in paragraphs 24 and 25:

  [24] More relevant to this appeal was the decision of Colman J in Lordsvale Finance plc v Bank of